ogarcia/docker-supysonic/README.md

 - Other parts of Supysonic config file that not are referred here (as transcoding or mimetypes) will be untouched, you can configure it by hand.
-- At this moment the supported values for `SUPYSONIC_RUN_MODE` are only `fcgi` to FastCGI file socket and `standalone` to run a debug server on port 5000.
+- At this moment the supported values for `SUPYSONIC_RUN_MODE` are only `fcgi` to FastCGI file socket, `fcgi-port` to FastCGI listen in a port and `standalone` to run a debug server on port 5000.

 [6]: https://github.com/spl0k/supysonic/blob/master/README.md